 You don’t need us to tell you how the cost of getting a college education has gone through the roof.
 According to the College Board's “Trends in College Pricing 2013” report, the average tuition and fees totaled $22,203 and $30,094 at public and private four-year institutions, respectively, for the 2013-2014 academic year.1

 Today, Americans (maybe you’re one of them) are making serious sacrifices to keep up with their loan payments.
-According to a 2013 survey from the American Institute of CPAs,3 41% of the more than 200 people surveyed said they have delayed saving for retirement, 40% have put off buying new cars, and 29% have postponed buying a house.
+According to a 2013 survey from the American Institute of CPAs,3 41% of the more than 200 people surveyed said they had delayed saving for retirement, 40% had put off buying new cars, and 29% had postponed buying a house.

 College education: A great long-term investment.

-Remember, even though costs continue to go up and many incur debt, a college education’s value remains a great long-term investment.
+Remember, even though costs continue to go up and many incur debt, a college education remains a great long-term investment.